 Ensuring Children Don’t Go Hungry on Weekends

 The Weekend Power Pack program sends backpacks of food, known as Power Packs, home with students on Fridays to meet the nutritional needs of Fauquier County children who have been identified as at risk of hunger on weekends.
 Each bag contains enough food to feed a family of four for the weekend, providing hunger relief beyond just the individual child.
 We also ensure that children are sent home with enough food to cover each day missed from school during Thanksgiving, Christmas, Spring break, and all 3-day weekends.
 We provide an abundance of Snow Day Kits to our schools.
 These kits contained food that can be sent home in anticipation of weather related cancellations.
 During the 2019-2020 school year, Weekend Power Pack sent home 350 power packs per week to 16 of Fauquier County’s 20 public schools and Headstart.
-We also began an in-school snack program to respond to the request of classroom teachers to further assist food-insecure students and delivered snacks to after-school programs in Marshall and The Plains.
+We also began an in-school snack program to respond to the request of classroom teachers to further assist food-insecure students and delivered snacks to after-school programs in Marshall.
 We plan to continue this program during the 2019-2020 school year.

 What’s Inside a Power Pack?

 Power Packs contain family-sized portions of breakfast, lunch, and dinner along with a few snacks.
 Examples of what you might find in a Power Pack include cereal, peanut butter, spaghetti noodles and sauce, granola bars, two pieces of fresh fruit, and other healthy options.
 We attempt to vary the foods each week.

 You can help children in Fauquier County receive the proper nutrition they need.
 If you or your company are interested in sponsoring a weekly power pack, please contact us at email@example.com.
 You can help us by making a donation to the Power Pack program.
 Each power pack costs approximately $7 to send home on a weekly basis.